 Similar artistic trends took place in Portugal.
-See the Royal Monastery of Alcobaça, built mainly during the 12th century but completed later, and the monastery of Santa Maria de la Victoria, or da Batalha, probably begun in 1388 but whose works lasted throughout most of the fifteenth century.
+See the Royal Monastery of Alcobaça built mainly during the 12th century but completed later, and the monastery of Santa Maria de la Victoria, or da Batalha, probably begun in 1388 but whose construction lasted throughout most of the fifteenth century.

 In the territories of the Catalan-Aragonese confederation (South Eastern Spain on the Mediterranean coast) the climate is warmer than in the center of the Iberian peninsula, and in consequence buildings don’t require gable roofs.
 Instead, roofs were flat and vaults’ spandrels were filled with mortar and rubble.
 The flying buttresses were reduced to their minimum expression: the thrust was counteracted by using buttresses built inside the temple like “division walls” between the chapels.
 All these features gave to the buildings located in the Mediterranean regions of the Iberian peninsula a rather poor exterior appearance, but instead, their interiors have a more aesthetic simplicity, less sumptuary than the monuments of the Castilian school.
 What especially distinguishes the Catalan Gothic architecture to that of the rest of Europe is its tendency to create wide open and balanced spaces, like large halls, pulling away from the “longitudinal” scheme of the “corridor-churches” typical of French and Castilian Gothic.
 Hence we can find now those large wide central naves: compared to the widths of 12 or 14 m typical of the French Gothic cathedrals, the Cathedral of Manresa is 18 m wide and the Cathedral of Gerona is 23 m.
 Often, the vaults were replaced by wooden ceilings supported on diaphragm arches* which in turn divided the nave in equal segments.
 Finally, these cathedrals mimicked the layout and constructive methods of the schools of Southern France with some influences of the Italian art.
 In the territories of the Catalan-Aragonese monarchy there are no examples of Gothic styles coming from northern France, as it happened in the cathedrals of Leon, Burgos and Cuenca, discussed before.